trentlarson/distrinet/README.md

 - `yarn`
 - `yarn dev`

+To test UI:

+- On genealogy: Ensure a treen shows.
+Click on the boxes to expand up to 4 levels, and reclick to collapse.

 When developing:

 - Note that it will run some tests before allowing merging to master, eg. `node_modules/bin/tsc`.
 Make sure those work because we enforce TypeScript.